Crown Trick releases to Steam and Nintendo Switch on October 16th. Joseph Pugh reviewed the PC version of the game.

 One, for example, takes place on a chessboard full of chess pieces.
 I got annihilated the first time I fought it before I realized the pieces themselves followed the same movement rules as real chess, and the boss could only command one at a time.
-Every boss has it’s own quirks like that and are a joy to pit your mind against.
+Every boss has its own quirks like that and is a joy to pit your mind against.

 Failure, progression, and randomness are common tropes in the roguelike/rogue-lite genres.
 Crown Trick doesn’t shy away from any of that, but one factor differentiates it from most others, at least for me.
 That factor is the player’s agency.

 While random elements are present, from the dungeon layouts, enemy distribution, and loot, you are nearly always presented with a choice to swing that randomness in your favor.
 While single items do drop, most of the time, you are granted a selection.
 You aren’t simply saddled with whatever the game gives you with no choice in the matter.